Democratic Socialist Movement (Nigeria): Alliances

 The DSM has argued since the 1980s for the formation of a mass working people's party and participated in the briefly lived Nigerian Labour Party in 1989.
 They argue that such a party should be wholly opposed to neo-liberalism and privatisation.

 National Conscience Party

-In 1994 the DSM joined in the founding by Gani Fawehinmi of the National Conscience Party.
+In 1994, the DSM joined in the founding by Gani Fawehinmi of the National Conscience Party.
 In the 2003 elections, the DSM stood as candidates for the NCP and achieved some of the party's highest votes.
-However, in 2007 DSM members democratically elected at a Statewide NCP conference were bureaucratically replaced as NCP candidates in Lagos State by the current NCP leadership, leading local members to withdraw their candidates from the elections.
 Since then, Lagos State NCP has quit the National Conscience Party.

 Socialist Party of Nigeria

-The DSM launched an initiative for the Socialist Party of Nigeria which was inaugurated on 16 November 2013 in Lagos.
+The DSM launched an initiative for the Socialist Party of Nigeria, which was inaugurated on 16 November 2013 in Lagos.